-The BEH group has written several methodological reviews and commentaries and is currently working on a Robert Wood Johnson Active Living Research Program funded meta-analysis of studies of neighborhood walkability and obesity and physical activity.
+The BEH group has written methodological reviews, commentaries and systematic reviews.
 These articles seek to synthesize findings from across the scientific literature and to set priorities and agendas for future research to understand how neighborhood conditions affect health.

 “Steps Forward: Review and Recommendations for Research on Walkability, Physical Activity and Cardiovascular Health” describes the gaps in the current literature on neighborhood walkability and proposes an agenda for the next steps in research on how walkability affects health.

 For common outcomes like obesity, the use of odds ratios should be viewed critically and cautiously.
 “At Odds: Concerns Raised by Odds Ratios for Common Outcomes in Research on Physical Activity and Obesity”, describes the problems that occur in physical activity and obesity research when odds ratios are used to express effects or associations; information is lost when out come data are dichotomized and there is often a mismatch between the odds ratio scale and the scientific questions of interest.
 We describe how to calculate prevalence ratios as an alternative to odds ratios when working with common dichotomous outcomes.